mlco2/codecarbon/CONTRIBUTING.md

 Dependencies are defined in three different places:

 - In [setup.py](setup.py#L7), those are the dependencies for the Pypi package.
-- In [.conda/py36/meta.yaml](.conda/py36/meta.yaml#21), those are dependencies for the Conda package targeting Python 3.6.
 - In [.conda/py37-plus/meta.yaml](.conda/py37-plus/meta.yaml#L21), those are the dependencies for the Conda pacakge targeting Python 3.7 and higher versions.

-We are currently support Python 3.6 at minimum and new dependencies must be compatible with Python 3.6.
+We drop support of Python 3.6 since version 2.0.0 of CodeCarbon.

 ### Alternative ways of contributing